 Hybrid ASP-CSP Encoding: let n and mv denote a number of leaves and a maximum weight in a given weight-assignment problem instance, respectively.
-We say that a leaf l occurs at position $1 \leq p < n$ in the tree if it is the right child of an inner node p.
+We say that a leaf l occurs at position $1 \le p < n$ in the tree if it is the right child of an inner node p.
 Furthermore, a position of an inner node is identified with a number associated with it, i.e., $1 \dots n-1$ .
 A leaf occurs at position 0 if it is the left child of an inner node 1.
 We model the assignment of a leaf to position p by the relation assignedLeafPos(l,p) that denotes that a leaf with the name l is assigned a position p.
-The rules state that each leaf is assigned a unique position.
-The relation innerNodeColor(k,c) denotes the fact that inner node k is assigned a color c.
-The rule states that each inner node (identified by its position) is assigned a single color.
-The weight of an inner node k is modeled by a CSP variable weight(k), whose value ranges from 0 to mv.
-In order to simplify the encoding of the constraints, we use CSP variable weight(0) to denote the weight of the leaf at position 0.
-The corresponding rules are:
+Set of rules (1) below states that each leaf is assigned a unique position.
+Relation innerNodeColor(k,c) denotes the fact that inner node k is assigned a color c.
+Rule (2) states that each inner node (identified by its position) is assigned a single color.

-$$1\{assignedLeafPos(L,P):position(P)\}1 \leftarrow leafWeightCard(L,W,C). \\ \leftarrow assignedLeafPos(L,P), \ assignedLeafPos(L',P), \ L \neq L'.$$ (1)
+'''

+1\{assignedLeafPos(L, P) : position(P)\}1 \leftarrow leafWeightCard(L, W, C).

+\leftarrow assignedLeafPos(L, P), assignedLeafPos(L', P), L \neq L'.

+(1)

+'''

-$$1\{innerNodeColor(P,C): color(C)\}1 \leftarrow position(P), P \neq 0.$$ (2)
+$1\{innerNodeColor(P,C) : color(C)\}1 \leftarrow position(P), P \neq 0.$ (2)